- About Us

 Vincent has been a Legal Analyst for the Hedge Fund Law Report since early 2009.
 He covers legal and regulatory developments, compliance issues, enforcement proceedings and private litigation.

 Vincent attended Georgetown University, where he majored in economics, and Harvard Law School.
 After law school, he gained experience in venture capital, private equity, mergers and acquisitions, secured lending and trade regulation at the firm of Reboul, MacMurray, Hewitt, Maynard & Kristol, which later merged with Ropes & Gray.
 He also has significant independent private practice experience, concentrating in the areas of real estate; general business counseling; estate planning; and trust and estate administration.

 As Copy Editor of the Law Report Group, Kate copy edits and proofreads all the content in the Hedge Fund Law Report, the Cybersecurity Law Report and the Anti-Corruption Report.

 Kate has a background in journalism, and was formerly the Senior Copy Editor and Director of an English-language news site in Cairo, Egypt, from 2013-2016.
 Prior to that, she reported on the United Nations headquarters in New York City for a major Japanese daily newspaper.

 She is fluent in French, Arabic and Japanese.

-Rory has over a decade of experience with Acuris, the parent company of the Law Report Group, where he has held senior sales positions, led new product launches and acquired the Law Report Group in 2014.
+Rory has over a decade of experience with Acuris holding senior sales positions, leading new product launches and the acquisition of the Law Report Group in 2014.
 Prior to joining Acuris, Rory was a VP at Acupay/Bondholder Communications Group and the commercial head of a technology firm.
 He holds a B.A. in English from Fordham University.